 The factor 'teacher support' gave some unexpected results; all hypotheses of teacher support must be rejected.
 It was expected that teacher support is a protective factor of suicide.
-This assumption was based on the studies of Eisenberg et al. (2007) and Fleming et al. (2007).
+This assumption was based on the studies of Eisenberg et at.
+(2007) and Fleming et al. (2007).
 These researches were limitedly applicable to the current study, because the first one focused solely on students who were sexually abused, and the second study did not include childhood maltreatment at all.
-The logistic regression showed that participants who received more teacher support, scored higher on 'suicide attempts' and 'suicide total' in the conditions of maltreatment (all types) and physical neglect (see figure 4).
-That is, teacher support was a risk factor of suicide in these conditions.
-The fact that teacher support was a risk factor for suicidal behavior, could be explained by the assumption that the participants only received teacher support when they were in negative circumstances.
-This assumption is supported by the results of the chi-square analyses.
-They showed that maltreated persons who have received support from teachers, received less support from their family and were less connected with their parents.
+The logistic regression showed that participants in the combined maltreatment condition and the physical neglect condition, scored higher on 'suicide attempts' and 'suicide total' when they received more teacher support.
+Participants in the physical abuse condition also had significantly higher scores on suicide (total).
+That means that teacher support is a risk factor of suicide in these conditions.
+The fact that teacher support was a risk factor for suicidal behavior could be explained by the assumption that the participants only received teacher support when they were in negative circumstances.
 Moreover, another indication is that teacher support did not help the child sufficiently.
-The questionnaire in this research did not ask about the provided amount of teacher support and the duration of the provided support.
-Therefore, more research is needed to make a grounded statement about the quality of teacher support in Denmark and whether or not it needs more investment.
+This would mean that improvement is needed in teacher support in Denmark.